Blog

 Goal

-Determination of the comparison basis
+Determination of the basis of comparison

-What are the alternatives to my product?
+What alternatives are there to my product?

-Identification of possible benchmarks
+Identification of potential benchmarks

-What is clinically proven with comparable products?
+What has been clinically proven for comparable products?

-Orientation on validated parameters
+Orientation towards validated parameters

-What normative requirements must be considered?
+What regulatory requirements must be observed?

 Compliance with minimum technical standards